Monuments to Individuals at Gettysburg

 When the war came in 1861 Notre Dame sent a number of priests to serve as chaplains with Union regiments.
 Father Corby left his professorship to become the first of these, assigned to the 88th New York in Brigadier General Thomas Meagher’s legendary Irish Brigade.

-Although Father Corby accompanied his men on many battlefields, giving comfort to the wounded and absolution to the dying, perhaps his greatest moment came at Gettysburg.
+Father Corby accompanied his men on many battlefields, giving comfort to the wounded and absolution to the dying.
+His greatest moment probably came at the Battle of Gettysburg.
 Little more than 500 men remained of the original 3,000 veterans of the brigade, but they were to be sent to the rescue of the crumbling Union flank in a vicious maelstrom that would become known to history as The Wheatfield.

 Father Corby donned his stole and mounted a large rock as the men of the brigade knelt, Catholic and Protestant alike.
 He offered absolution to the brigade, reminding them of their duties, warning them not to waver and to uphold the flag.
 Their attack bought precious time for the Union defenses but cost them dearly, with over one third of the brigade becoming casualties in a few moments.